-The medical leave policy applies to a matriculated student with a serious medical condition requiring extended inpatient treatment, and/or ongoing outpatient medical treatment affecting the student to complete his/her academic requirements.
-The medical leave policy also applies to matriculated students unable to meet the program technical standards and/or the requirements of the Student Code of Conduct.
-A medical leave absence can be granted for up to three consecutive semesters.
+A matriculated student who, due to a serious medical condition that requires extended inpatient treatment in a medical facility and/or ongoing outpatient medical treatment, becomes unable to complete his/her academic requirements and/or who becomes unable to meet the program's technical standards and/or the requirements of the Student Code of Conduct, may apply for a formal Medical Leave of Absence for up to two consecutive semesters.

-Students considering a Medical Leave of Absence should be aware that granting of such leave does not relieve a student from financial responsibility to the College.
+Students considering a Medical Leave of Absence should be aware that granting of such leave does not relieve a student from financial responsibility to the college.
 A student who is seeking a Medical Leave of Absence who is also a financial aid recipient should contact the Financial Aid Office to discuss the leave and any potential implications for changes in financial aid eligibility.
-Students who have concerns about continuing health insurance coverage may also wish to consult Michelle's Law for important information.